grafana/agent/docs/sources/flow/tutorials/collecting-prometheus-metrics.md

 ---
 canonical: https://grafana.com/docs/agent/latest/flow/tutorials/collecting-prometheus-metrics/
+description: Learn how to collect Prometheus metrics with Grafana Agent
-title: Collecting Prometheus metrics
+title: Collect Prometheus metrics
+menuTitle: Collect Prometheus metrics
+aliases:
+- ./collecting-prometheus-metrics/
 weight: 200
 ---

-# Collecting Prometheus metrics
+# Collect Prometheus metrics

 Grafana Agent is a telemetry collector with the primary goal of moving telemetry data from one location to another.
 In this tutorial, you'll set up a Grafana Agent in Flow mode.